I had lunch last week with two friends who both opened up their own salon’s last year.

 - Is the lease agreement competitive?

-- Have you considered to total cost of the salon (and not just the rent)?
+- Have you considered the total cost of the salon (and not just the rent)?

 - Is the facility large enough for your salon?